-Unexpectedly, we saw and heard about users posting screenshots of Photo Sleuth on social media to solicit second opinions from the community.
-This suggests a potential benefit of the wisdom of crowds not yet supported by our system, but also potential dangers of groupthink.
-In future work, we are exploring ways to capture discussions directly within Photo Sleuth's Comparison interface, drawing inspiration from social computing systems supporting reflection and deliberation around contentious topics [24, 25].
+Relatedly, we observed users posting screenshots of Photo Sleuth on social media to solicit second opinions from the community.
+This suggests a potential benefit of the wisdom of crowds not yet supported by our system, but also the potential dangers of groupthink.
+In future work, we are exploring ways to capture discussions directly within Photo Sleuth's Comparison interface, drawing inspiration from social computing systems supporting reflection and deliberation around contentious topics [37, 38].
+Leveraging the collective interests and expertise of the Photo Sleuth community for providing feedback regarding facial similarity, and filtering out incorrect candidates, can contribute towards solving this "last-mile" challenge.

-6.4 Enhancing the Accuracy of Person Identification
+8.4 Enhancing the Accuracy of Person Identification

 Prior work on person identification has mostly been limited to studies of face recognition algorithms.
 These studies often focus on face verification evaluations, i.e., comparing two photos and providing a confidence score about how similar or different they are.
 The algorithm gives the final verdict on a potential match based on a confidence threshold.
 Such approaches are usually evaluated on fixed datasets, and are therefore prone to false positives.
-Even though human-machine fusion scores are shown to outperform individual human or machine performances, none of these systems propose a hybrid pipeline where human judgment complements that of a machine or vice versa.
+Even though human-machine fusion scores are shown to outperform individual human or machine performances, none of these systems proposes a hybrid pipeline where human judgment complements that of a machine, or vice versa.